Roboskel-Manipulation/openpose_3D_localization/README.md

-# Openpose ROS packages for 3D keypoint estimation based on 2D keypoint pixels
+# ROS packages for 3D keypoint estimation based on 2D keypoint pixels

 A collection of ROS catkin packages that utilize the OpenPose library from https://github.com/CMU-Perceptual-Computing-Lab/openpose in order to detect human presence near a robotic arm workspace.